Joseph Cafasso: Life

 Giuseppe Cafasso was born to peasants in Castelnuovo d'Asti as the third of four children.
 His sister Marianna (the fourth and last child) was later to become the mother of Giuseppe Allamano.
 Cafasso had been born with a deformed spine which contributed to his short stature and frail constitution.

 It was often said that no one who knew Cafasso as a child ever could recall him having sinned, seeing him as a model individual.
 In his childhood Cafasso felt called to become a priest and so commenced his ecclesial studies in Turin and Chieri in order to achieve his dream.
 During this period he came to know another native of the town - Giovanni Bosco - whom he would later encourage and support in the work of caring for the street urchins in Turin giving them training in various trades.
 The two first met when Bosco was 14 but both soon became lifelong friends.
 Cafasso received his ordination to the priesthood in the archdiocesan cathedral on 21 September 1833.

 He underwent some further theological studies at the Turin college four months after his ordination and it was at that time that in 1834 that he came to know Luigi Guala (1775-1848) - the co-founder of the Institute of Saint Francis of Assisi.
 This college was dedicated to the higher education of the diocesan priests who were still recovering from the destruction of the church's institutions under the Napoleonic invasion a generation earlier.
 He would be connected to this institution for the rest of his life advancing from student to lecturer to chaplain and then at last being named Guala's successor as the college's rector in 1848.

 He - at some point - became a professed member of the Third Order of Saint Francis.
 In his role as a teacher he never neglected his duties as a priest and often aided those students in poor circumstances when he would provide them with books and other things needed for them to complete their studies.

 Cafasso became a noted lecturer in moral theological subjects since 1836 and drew on the teachings of the French school in spiritual studies with its leading figures such as Pierre de Bérulle and Vincent de Paul.
 But a major common element among these figures was the emphasis on the proper formation of priests and indeed ongoing formation it was to be.
-He worked against the spirit of Jansenism with its strong focus with sin and damnation which he had found to be influential amongst the students.
+He worked against the spirit of Jansenism with its strong focus on sin and damnation which he had found to be influential amongst the students.
 He used the teachings of Alphonsus Liguori and Francis de Sales to moderate the rigorism of the education there while striving to offer simple values and morals as a greater substitute.
 He likewise fought against state intrusion in the affairs of the church.